hornster02/hornster02/README.md

 -Control Mouse with Keyboard (Num Lock) - movement including angled (1235), left+middle+right button including drag and drop and double click (789), wheeldown+up (46), cursor movement to three specified positions (0), 4th mouse button (.).
 Easy speed and acceleration adjustment

--left+middle mouse button - dragging the mouse (anywhere in the window - not just over the title bar) moves the window that is not maximized.
+-left+middle mouse button - dragging the mouse (anywhere in the window, not just over the title bar) moves the window that is not maximized.
 No need to hold the middle button all the time.
 ESC returns the window to its original position.
-For example, Vmware (virtual PC) even in fullscreen mode can also be moved in this way
+Many programs can be moved even in "fullscreen" mode (virtual PCs, image viewers, video players, ...)

 -the "LWin" key (CTRL+F), hold shows the taskbar without the Start menu (must be set to autohide), double hides the taskbar